Medicaid controlled care reform bundle breeds optimism

 by Lionel Casey

 “There’ll be plenty greater reporting necessities, plenty more transparency on what’s going on,” Steans said.
-“One thing we’re doing, for instance, right now we get extraordinary facts from vendors, MCOs and the Department of Healthcare and Family Services about what claims are in reality being denied.
+One thing we’re doing, for instance, is right now getting extraordinary facts from vendors, MCOs, and the Department of Healthcare and Family Services about what claims are actually being denied.
 There’s no longer a similar fact set that’s available.”

-Illinois Comptroller Susana Mendoza said 26 percent of Medicaid compensation claims are denied by using MCOs, inflicting difficulties for excessive-Medicaid care carriers.
+Illinois Comptroller Susana Mendoza said 26 percent of Medicaid compensation claims are denied by using MCOs, inflicting difficulties for excessive Medicaid care carriers.

 “We pay $14 billion of kingdom dollars to managed care groups and have a blind spot,” Mendoza stated.
-“Once that cash is going out my door, I don’t have any concept once they’re paying the providers, and the vendors keep calling my workplace and pronouncing ‘When am I going to receives a commission?’ and all I can say is ‘I already paid you.’
-But by way of law, I should pay the controlled care organizations who then trickle the money down.”
+“Once that cash is going out my door, I don’t have any concept once they’re paying the providers, and the vendors keep calling my workplace and pronouncing ‘When am I going to receive a commission?’ and all I can say is ‘I already paid you.’
+But by way of law, I should pay the controlled care organizations who trickle the money down.”

 Patrick Gallagher, senior vice president of fitness policy and finance at the Illinois Health and Hospitals Association, said more involvement from DHFS is a welcome exchange.

 “While we disagree with the characterization of 26 percent denial costs, we do believe providers that more can and ought to be accomplished to make certain that providers and plans are talking with one another and not at one another,” Harston said.
-“The management at (DHFS) has made tremendous progress in bringing the stakeholders together to recognition on billing issues and to ensure we discuss how we will collectively enhance the program for Medicaid individuals.”
+“The management at (DHFS) has made tremendous progress in bringing the stakeholders together to recognize billing issues and to ensure we discuss how we will collectively enhance the program for Medicaid individuals.”

 Steans stated that developing an important machine will simplify billing departments, and a simplified redetermination method will help force down denials correctly.
 The bill calls for the DHFS to examine ways to streamline the eligibility redetermination technique and issue quarterly reports.

-“If anyone’s sitting in a nursing domestic, their circumstances likely aren’t converting, and they’re likely still eligible for Medicaid.
-So why can we make it complex and require quite a little information for them to ought to fill out?”
+“If anyone’s sitting in a nursing home, their circumstances likely aren’t changing, and they’re likely still eligible for Medicaid.
+So why can we make it complex and require quite a little information for them to fill out?”
 Steans said.
-“So that was one of the things we’re doing is attempting to facilitate getting as much automation completed inside the redetermination system as feasible.”
+So that was one of the things we’re doing: attempting to facilitate getting as much automation completed inside the redetermination system as feasible.”

-She said Illinois’ low Medicaid compensation fees obtained a bump this legislative consultation because of an evaluation, or tax, on managed care companies that added more significant investment into the Medicaid device and freed up about $530 million of general revenue spending.
-It also allowed for an extra drawdown of federal matching dollars to stop MCOs from passing the rate onto consumers.
+She said Illinois’ low Medicaid compensation fees obtained a bump in this legislative consultation because of an evaluation, or tax, on managed care companies that added more significant investment into the Medicaid device and freed up about $530 million of general revenue spending.
+It also allowed an extra drawdown of federal matching dollars to stop MCOs from passing the rate onto consumers.

 Harston said IAMHP also supported the MCO evaluation.